 - Stretch after any prolonged exercise.

-- Make sure to include a proper warm-up and cool-down phase to your workout.
+- Make sure to include a proper warm-up and cool-down phase in your workout.

 - Eat properly to fuel your body.